marktice/portfolio/README.md

 ## Coding
 I coded parts of my project while i went along to assure want i wanted to achieve was actually achievable.
-This can be seen from my codepen progress but also from my github commits.
+This can be seen from my github commits which date back to very early on, but also from my codepen progress for a few items.

 ## Tools
 ### SASS